taskswithcode/probability_for_ml_notebooks/README.md

-### Machine Learning notebooks accompanying Youtube shorts and videos
+### Machine Learning notebooks accompanying Youtube shorts

-These are notebooks accompanying Youtube shorts & videos.
+These are notebooks accompanying Youtube shorts.
 The shorts explain Machine Learning(ML) and probability concepts (required for ML) in under a minute

 ### Machine Learning (ML)